ducdamchi/checkin-app/user-guide.md

 ---

-*If you have questions or run into any issues with the app, reach out to your makerspace's tech team.*
+*If you have questions or run into any issues with the app, reach out to me at dam@haverfordlibrary.org!*